xdmushui/partner-center-sdk/develop/customer-resources.md

 ## Customer

 The **Customer** resource represents a customer or reseller.
-Most broadly, a customer resouce can be any person, employee, or organization that wishes to do business with Microsoft and Microsoft's resellers.
+Most broadly, a customer resource can be any person, employee, or organization that wishes to do business with Microsoft and Microsoft's resellers.
 Customers also have a company profile and a billing profile.

 >[!NOTE]
 >The **Customer** resource has a rate limit of 500 requests per minute per tenant identifier.